The shattered lands

 Nil'Hallowrahk, The Umbrian Dragon

-The oldest of the primordial dragons, Nil'Hallowrahk—also known as the Umbrian Dragon—was one of the first creations of Iv, existing long before anything else in the universe.
+The oldest of the primordial dragons, Nil'Hallowrahk, also known as the Umbrian Dragon, was one of the first creations of Iv.
 Detached and removed from all things, his elemental domain is oblivion, which he personifies.

-Once the protector of the Umbral Portal, Nil'Hallowrahk now stands as the loving marker of the void itself.
-The portal he once safeguarded is now sundered completely, its remnants erased by the ascension of Monodono—a being Nil'Hallowrahk took as a protégé during their ascent to godhood.
+Once the protector of the Umbral Portal, Nil'Hallowrahk now stands as the living marker of the void itself.
+The portal he once safeguarded is now sundered completely, its remnants erased by the ascension of Monodono, a being Nil'Hallowrahk took as a protégé during their ascent to godhood.
 This cataclysmic destruction marked the beginning of the desolation of Baanjax, an event that would later be recognized as the first omen of the Day of Dawn.

-Today the void dragon watches over the forgotten and the wound of crudilex that is Baanjax and the pit beneath that drops to hell.
-He empowers those he finds serve this quest and particularly is fond of the Shadow Eicio and Duragar who tend to live within his dark domain.
+Today the void dragon watches over the wound of crudilex that is Baanjax and the pit beneath that drops to hell.
+He empowers those he finds to serve this quest and is particularly fond of the shadow eicio and duragar who tend to live within his dark domain.

 Nhilwim, Of the Shadow Eicio

-Nhilwim, the midnight continental mote, is known as the darkest corner of Crudilex.
-This region is home to the Shadow Eicio, whose souls are anchored by bodies born during a Roian Font of the Umbral Layline.
-This rare magic is found only in Nhilwim and the Sunless Sea, making the Shadow Eicio both unique and mysterious in the broader world of Crudilex.
+Nhilwim, the midnight continental mote, is the lowest of all motes in Baanjax, closest to the Void below.
+It is known as the darkest corner of Crudilex.
+This region is home to the shadow eicio, whose souls are anchored by bodies born during a Roian Font of the Umbral Ley Line.
+This rare magic is found only in Nhilwim and the Sunless Sea, making the shadow eicio unique and mysterious in the broader world of Crudilex.

-Their home most is shrouded in deep darkness that flows like ink in water and harbors whispers of creatures who can usually only survive in the heart of the void.
-This extraordinary ecosystem is taken advantage of by the Shadow Eicio who can easily navigate it to collect materials and goods found nowhere else.
+Their home most is shrouded in deep darkness that flows like ink and harbors whispers of creatures who can usually only survive in the heart of the void.
+This extraordinary ecosystem is used by the shadow eicio who can easily navigate it to collect materials and goods found nowhere else.

 Obar'kal

-To no risk.
+The duragar who reside here the longest gain the ability to project their shadow anywhere there is deep enough darkness and sufficient paranoia.
+Through these shadows, they can spy on and observe events all across Crudilex with little to no risk.
 Among them is a master of this craft, known only as “The Hat Man”.
-Operating a secretive information-brokering syndicate, The Hat Man uses his superior projections to gather and manipulate knowledge, making him considered by most to be one of, if not thee, greatest spymasters in the world.
+Operating a secretive information brokering syndicate, The Hat Man uses his superior projections to gather and manipulate knowledge.
+He is considered by most to be one of, if not the, greatest spymaster in the world.

 Old Oaknimbus

-At the heart of the Baanjax Shatter stands the withered husk of an Edoroin World Tree: Old Oaknimbus.
-Like all other world trees in Crudilex, it is dormant and barren of vitality—yet Old Oaknimbus is unique in one way: it still bears fruit.
+At the heart of Baanjax stands the withered husk of an Edoroin World Tree: Old Oaknimbus.
+Like all other world trees in Crudilex, it lies mostly dormant, yet Old Oaknimbus is unique in one way: it still bears fruit.
 Its towering canopy stretches into the gusty skies of Baanjax, where its sprawling branches weave with puffy clouds, which stream in a steady, mesmerizing flow.

-For generations, Old Oaknimbus has been tended by a circle of divinationist druids, individuals skilled in the ancient art of cloudshaping.
+For generations, Old Oaknimbus has been tended by a circle of divination druids, individuals skilled in the ancient art of cloudshaping.
 This practice, which involves interpreting the winds and clouds to discern omens of change and fate, is said to have been first learned from the tree itself.
-The tradition of reading the winds dates back to the days of the Mololom and the rise of the Boz, in the ancient history of Baanjax.
-Today, cloudshaping is employed predominantly by Castle Anrahm and the Moth Queen Udora to foresee and forestall dangers threatening Baanjax.
+The tradition of reading the winds dates back to the days of the Mololom and the rise of the Boz Cenotaph, in the ancient history of Baanjax.
+Today, cloudshaping is employed predominantly by Castle Anrahm and the Moth Queen Udora to foresee and forestall dangers threatening her rule of Baanjax.

 It is widely believed that Udora herself is a master cloudshaper.
-She is said to have wielded this power to forge an unprecedented peace between Iarin, Void of Hell Below, and the Shadows of Nhilwhim, brokering an alliance that has helped preserve the delicate balance of the shattered lands.
+She is said to have wielded this power to forge an unprecedented peace between Iarin, Void Abyssals, Mololom, and the cenotaph of Bozzetto, brokering an alliance that has helped preserve the delicate balance of the shattered lands and reinforce her complete control.

 Saltuman

 Saltuman is a floating island located in the southern region of Baanjax, home to a small, quiet village inhabited by devout clerics.
-Largely isolated from the world, the village’s worship is considered by many to be a cult, though its followers remain steadfast in their beliefs.
-The inhabitants of Saltuman are almost all Iv-Warped, willingly allowing themselves to be corrupted and changed by the Fragment of Iv that they hold sacred.
+Largely isolated from the world, the village’s worship is considered by many to be a cult, though its followers remain steadfast that their beliefs are without any moral misgivings.
+The inhabitants of Saltuman are almost all iv-warped, willingly allowing themselves to be corrupted and changed by the fragment of Iv that they hold sacred.
 They believe that these changes are divine and holy, a manifestation of the power of Iv itself.

-across the whole of the island everyone is expected to use some of the power of the fragment for their daily needs- but they spread this job between all the members of the community.
-No one member completely transforms too quickly and making the task of using the fragment a honored position in their culture.
+Across the whole of the island every member of the community is expected to use some of the power of the fragment for their daily needs.
+This way, the burden is spread thing.
+No one member transforms too quickly and making the task of using the fragment a honored position in their culture.

 Cloudroads